Atrix256/FalcorPathTracer/readme.md

 ## TODOs for DOF / Bokeh Blog post

-* try simulating a pinhole camera with varying aperture sizes
- * pick random spot on aperature like you do with lense
- * shoot at that from the back plane.
-Where is the back plane exactly and how large is it??

 * rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point, which is wasteful!

 ?
 Do I need to multiply by area of aperture or anything for bokeh?
 Even when circular...